 I love getting out on the beaches around Anglesey and searching for seaglass.
 It's something I can do with the whole family (or on my own which is sometimes nice for the peace!) and there's always the excitement of which wonderful pieces might have been brought in by recent tides!

-One of my favourite stages is sorting through a day's haul (usually with a g&t!) and getting a chance to look closely at the lovely pieces that i've found.
+One of my favourite stages is sorting through a day's haul (usually with a g&t!) and getting a chance to look closely at the lovely pieces that we've found.

 Organising the glass is the first big challenge; so many shapes, shades and types of glass, with so many possible uses.
 Some pieces stand out straight away as being great for a pendant...but choosing 'pairs' for earrings can be quite tricky and time consuming, and I can often be found crouched over trays and trays of glass deciding on pieces good enough to be called a pair!